Chilean art: The 40 Generation

 The group of artists who graduated in 1940 became known by this name after the exhibition at the Salón oficial (The Official Salon) in 1941.
 The exhibition was a contest organised by the executive committee of the Museum of Fine Arts, and was open to both Chilean and foreign artists, as long as their pieces were created in Chile.
 This contest began on 15 November each year during the Chilean spring.

 The group is characterised by their affinity with Impressionism and Fauvism, and their command of drawing and harmonious composition.
 They are also known for remaining disassociated from the political agitation affecting the country during this period and instead focusing exclusively on art.

-Members of this generation included: Augusto Barcia, Ana Cortés, Ximena Cristi, Manuel Gómez Hassan, Sergio Montecino, Fernando Morales Jordán, Eduardo Ossandón, Francisco Otta, Arturo Pacheco Altamirano, Carlos Pedraza, Tole Peralta, Maruja Pinedo, Aída Poblete, Inés Puyo, Israel Roa, Reinaldo Villaseñor and Hardy Wistuba.
+Members of this generation included: Augusto Barcia, Ana Cortés, Ximena Cristi, Manuel Gómez Hassan, Sergio Montecino, Fernando Morales Jordán, Eduardo Ossandón, Francisco Otta, Arturo Pacheco Altamirano, Carlos Pedraza Olguín, Tole Peralta, Maruja Pinedo, Aída Poblete, Inés Puyó, Israel Roa, Reinaldo Villaseñor and Hardy Wistuba.